Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Conclusion

 \subsection{Note}

-As we were finalizing this manuscript, we became aware of an independent experimental analysis by the PandaX collaboration on a similar topic \cite{PandaX:preprint}.
+As we were finalizing this manuscript, we became aware of an independent experimental analysis by the PandaX collaboration on a similar topic \cite{PandaX:2025tls}.

 \acknowledgments F.~F.~D. would like to thank Jianglai Liu, Shao-Feng Ge and Oleg Titov for useful discussion.
-A.~H.~B. would like to thank Martin Hirsch for useful discussions.
+A.~H.-B. would like to thank Martin Hirsch for useful discussions.
 F.~F.~D. and N.-I.~B. acknowledge support from the UK Science and Technology Facilities Council (STFC) via the Consolidated Grant ST/X000613.
 F.~F.~D. would like to thank the Tsung-Dao Lee Institute, where part of this work was undertaken, for their hospitality.
 C.~M. acknowledges the support from the Royal Society, UK, through the Newton International Fellowship (grant number NIF$\backslash$R1$\backslash$221737).
-The work of A.~H.-B. is supported by the grants CIACIF/2021/100 and CIBEFP/2023/090 (Generalitat Valenciana).
+The work of A.~H.-B. is supported by the Spanish grants PID2023-147306NB-I00 and CEX2023-001292-S (MCIU/AEI/10.13039/501100011033), as well as CIPROM/2021/054, CIACIF/2021/100 and CIBEFP/2023/090 (Generalitat Valenciana).
 S.~S. would like to thank University College London for their hospitality during part of this work.